Untreated, slippery roads reported after snow, sleet, freezing rain across western Massachusetts

-(WWLP) – While some western Massachusetts residents have been shoveling and cleaning up snow all day, others are concerned about untreated roads in their neighborhood.
+(WWLP) – While some western Massachusetts residents shoveled and cleaned up snow all day, others were concerned about untreated roads in their neighborhood Tuesday evening.

-22News received multiple reports of unsalted roadways, as the wintry weather continues into the night.
-Untreated roads could make for slippery, dangerous traveling conditions.
+22News received multiple reports of unsalted roadways, as the wintry weather continued into the night.
+Untreated roads made for slippery, dangerous traveling conditions.

-Below are photos and streets where residents have reported untreated roads across western Massachusetts.
+Below are photos of streets where residents reported untreated roads across western Massachusetts.
 Is there an untreated road in your neighborhood?

 Feel free to send us a photo and email to ReportIt@wwlp.com